bakdata/kpops/docs/docs/user/getting-started/quick-start.md

 #### Port forwarding

-Before we deploy the pipeline, we need to forward the ports of `kafka-rest-proxy` and `kafka-connect`.
+Before we deploy the pipeline, we need to forward the ports of `kafka-rest-proxy` and `kafka-connector`.
 Run the following commands in two different terminals.

 ```shell